wp-plugins/ajaxify-wordpress-site/readme.txt

 == Changelog ==

 = 1.3.3 =
 * Bug fix: Now if the link containing wp-admin or wp-login text then page will reload.
-As we only need frontend as ajaxyfy.
+As we only need frontend as ajaxify.
 = 1.3.2 =
 * Fixed the issue present with AWS options form validation jQuery error message alert functionality.
 * Update the code thus default WP search form will work as ajaxify form without any modification.